 Each participating institution will be provided up to three additional parking passes to be used by team administrators not traveling with the teams or all around/individual event qualifiers.
-The parking passes will allow the administrators to park in Lot 62 on the east end of Bud Walton Arena.
-Administrator entrance into Bud Walton Arena is located through the Media door, facing Nolan Richardson Dr.
+The parking passes will allow the administrators to park in the Priority Lot of Coleman Coliseum.
+Entrance into Coleman Coliseum is located at the Northeast Doors.
+See Appendix H.